CASR-HKU/MSD-FCCM23/software/README.md

     Step 1: Mixed-EB search methodology
     ../msd_analysis/adaptive_search_(resnet18/resnet50/vgg16).py  # A set of mixed-EB strategies that meet the speedup ratio will be searched out.

-    Step 2: QAT under the latency constrained ../msd_quant_latency_search.sh  # The required information will be manually imported from step 1 into it for QAT.
+    Step 2: QAT under the different latency constrained ../scripts/msd_quant_latency_search.sh  # The required information will be manually imported from step 1 into it for QAT.

     ```